 Though it is difficult to imagine life in the absence of Louise’s steadfast presence, may it afford comfort to carry her legacy forward.
 With each moment we fiercely stand in our convictions, freely give of our time and talents, persevere in the face of a challenge, and lovingly reflect another’s greatness, we celebrate the best of Louise’s gifts.
 In this way, we keep her spirit alive and inspiring others as she so inspired us.

 Marilyn Louise Boulding of Kalamazoo died on Friday, April 17, 2020.
 Members of her family include her husband Wiley, 3 children: Kim (Mark) Hambright, Robin (John) Madaras, and Chad Hillard, 5 grandchildren: Matthew (Kelly) Hambright, Emily (Dakotah) Ellis, Molly Madaras, Taylor Hillard, Sarah Madaras, 1 great-grandchild: Amelia Hambright, and another great-grandchild, baby Ellis, due in October.
 She is also survived by several nieces, nephews, and cousins.
 She was preceded in death by her 3 brothers, a sister, two nephews, and a niece.
 Cremation has taken place.
 A service to celebrate her life will be held at 3 pm on Saturday, August 1, at the Betzler Life Story Funeral Home, 6080 Stadium Drive, Kalamazoo (269) 375-2900.
-A reception with food and refreshments will be held in the Life Story Center immediately following the service.
+A reception will follow in the Life Story Center immediately following the service.
 Please visit Louise’s personal web page at www.BetzlerLifeStory.com, where you can read her life story, archive a favorite memory or photo, and sign her online guestbook before coming to the funeral home.
 Memorial contributions may be made to Lending Hands or any veteran’s organization